-Here are at least 10 of our favourite spots to visit or places we would like to visit in Yorkshire this Easter holiday.
-A lot of the places have Easter themed activities to keep the kids busy.
+Here are at least 10 of our favourite things to do in Yorkshire this Easter holiday.
+A lot of these places have Easter themed activities to keep the kids busy.

 Beningbrough Hall always lays on some really great outdoors activities for little explorers.
 This Easter is no exception with Cadbury’s Easter hunts, Help a Plant grow, a Tiny Things trek and our favourite – discover what’s in the pond.
 There is plenty to keep them entertained and then they can always burn excess energy off in the newly renovated playground.
 Check their website for times of events.

-We love visiting Caster Howard with its beautiful gardens, delicious food and adventure playground.
-So what could be better for the kids then adding an Easter egg hunt over every day in the holidays and then over the Easter bank holiday weekend an old fashioned fairground.
+We love visiting Caster Howard with its beautiful gardens, delicious food and very adventurous playground!
+Pick up a bird egg trail sheet from the Ticket Office and join in, on a woodland trail to help the Skelves on their eggcellent mission!
 The kids are guaranteed to come away with fresh rosy cheeks and you can get a decent cup of coffee whilst they play at the boathouse playground.

 A unique adventure Play centre that brings outdoors adventures inside and indoors adventures outdoors.
 The centre includes a play barn, a 50 metre zip wire, den making area and ‘mountains and molehills’ space for kids to run, jump and roll around freely.
-Special events for the holidays include.
-Eggs and Crafts in The Tipi, The Bunny Bop, Egg and Spoon Race, hatching chicks and a daily Easter Egg Hunt.
+Special events for the holidays include a traditional egg & spoon race or embark on a quest for eggs around The Den in the exciting Bunny Hop Egg Trail!

 On warmer Easter days Visit Hovingham Bakery for some treats and let the kids paddle in the village stream or take a paddle in the beautiful spot of Hutton – le -hole before heading into the moors for a walk at beautiful spots such as Nunnington Hall for a play in their new park and enjoying a picnic by the river.